almende/vis/misc/how_to_publish.md

 ## Prepare next version

 - Switch to the `develop` branch.
-- Change version numbers in `package.json` and `bower.json` to a snapshot version like `0.4.0-SNAPSHOT`.
+- Change version numbers in `package.json` to a snapshot version like `0.4.0-SNAPSHOT`.